cabal-club/cable/wire.md

 **user**: A pair of Ed25519 keys -- a public key and private key -- identifying a distinct person or program in a cabal.
 A user is known by others by their public key.

-**post**: A binary payload of a specific format, signed with the private key of the user who created it.
+**post**: A data structure with various fields, conforming to a particular format.
+Always contains a signature from the private key of the user who created it.
+See [6.
+Wire Formats](#6-wire-formats) for more details.

-**link**: The BLAKE2b hash of a particular post that appears in the body of another post.
-A post that references another post by its hash can be said to be "linking to" that post.

-**head(s)**: A post (or posts) that is (are) not linked to by any other known post.
+**link**: A post, P, is said to "link" to another post, Q, if the `links` field of P contains the BLAKE2b hash Q.

+**`P → Q`**: A short-hand convention for indicating that the post P links to the post Q.

+**`hasChain(P, Q)`**: True if the host knows of some sequence of posts `R₀...Rₙ`, where `n >= 0`, such that `P → R₀ → ... → Rₙ → Q`; false otherwise.

+**head**: A post Q is a "head" if there is no post P known to the host such that `P → Q`.

 **UNIX epoch**: Midnight UTC on January 1st, 1970.

 **timestamp**: A point in time represented by the number of milliseconds since the UNIX epoch.

+**causal sort**: A specific ordering of a set of posts.
+See [5.1.3 Causal Sorting](#513-causal-sorting) for a full explanation.

-**latest**: When used in the context of posts, this refers to the post that, from a host's perspective at a given moment in time, is the head with the greatest timestamp.
+**latest**: When used in the context of ordering a set of posts, this refers to the post that, from a particular host's perspective at a given moment in time, has the highest causal sort value.

 **channel**: A conceptual object with its own unique name, that users can participate in by authoring posts that reference the channel.